myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-12T09:33:14.973Z
+>
+> OAuth is not yet supported by AT Protocol or Bluesky, so it's not possible.
+But OAuth is an essential of today's social networking services, so I believe it will eventually be implemented.
+At that time, of course I plan to create a package that easily integrates Flutter and OAuth :)

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-12T09:23:58.947Z
+>
+> Thanks, I'll check! 🤝

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-12T08:02:19.058Z
 >
 > I have added some apps to Showcase on atprotodart.com :) I also made it to show the author of each app.
 You can view the author's profile on Bluesky by clicking on the auhtor's link.